Skip to main content

 Connectors

 Connectors are the starting point in how Versori provides integrations to external systems.
-Unlike other iPaaS’s, Versori do not rely on “pre-built” connectors, we use AI to generate Connectors either by scraping API documentation or from a user-provided OpenAPI specification.
+Unlike other iPaaS‘s, Versori does not rely on “pre-built” connectors, we use AI to generate Connectors driven by the context of the users requirements given in either Plan or Build.

 Managing Connectors